snowmobiletrails.com

 Pequaywan Lake Trail 10 miles North out of Duluth, Minnesota

-Two Harbors Corridor Trail 9.6 miles East end of Two Harbors, Minnesota
+Two Harbors Spur Trail 9.6 miles East end of Two Harbors, Minnesota

 Gooseberry State Park Trail 3-9 miles Located at Hwy 61 and Gooseberry River/State Park